happypeter/happypeter.github.com/_posts/2010-1-17-how-to-learn-english.md

 that was 2001~2005, so I just love reading books in English, and I spent nearly all my time learning English, and I loved it.
-But things changed with the time passing by, and I eventually need to find a way to make a living, that why I started programming since the first year of my post graduate study.
+But things changed with the time passing by, and I eventually need to find a way to make a living, that's why I started programming since the first year of my post graduate study.
 It was not so bad, coding was also interesting.
-But one year later, that was the winter of 2007, I felt I had been kept really busy for programming and I did not have enough time for English study. so I made
+But one year later, that was the winter of 2007, I felt I had been kept really busy for programming and I did not have enough time for English study.

-## A big decision

 I was scared, since if you do not have enough for English, you start to forget things.
 I thought I might lost all I had achieved till then.
 So it was kind of life or death moment for my English Learning.
+So I made
+## A big decision

-So I made a big decision, and I throwed away all my programming books in Chinese, and uninstalled Chinese input on my PC.
+I throwed away all my programming books in Chinese, and uninstalled Chinese input on my PC.
 That was a pretty crazy action I took, a big leap of faith, but it turned out to be really rewarding for my life and career.
 Until now, I still do not have Chinese input on my computer:)

 ## Trap to avoid
 In all my six years middle school life, everybody in my class tried